jenspfahl/KeepAwake/README.md

 This extension can be helpful when you present a presentation or are watching a video or are reading a document for a while or any else where your computer should be keep awake.

+To get the latest released version for Gnome 3.34 or later, get it easily from [extensions.gnome.org](https://extensions.gnome.org/extension/1097/keep-awake/).

+Note: If you want to use this extension for Gnome 3.34 and less, checkout tag [legacy](https://github.com/jenspfahl/KeepAwake/tree/legacy) and install manually as followed.

 ## Installation ##

 Go to [extensions.gnome.org](https://extensions.gnome.org/extension/1097/keep-awake/) and install *Keep Awake* directly from your browser.